What to expect

 Cycle from St-Amands following the River Schelde on your bike towards Ghent, a lively university city with a rich past, founded in Roman times and grown through the textile industry.
 St Bavo Cathedral houses some masterpieces of medieval art, the most famous being "Adoration of the Mystic Lamb" by Jan van Eyk.
 Overnight in Merelbeke, a suburb of Ghent.

 28 miles (45 km)

 Tour through the flat countryside of Western Flanders to Bruges, known as the Venice of the North.
 Explore the medieval old centre and pretty canals of one of the world’s favourite Flemish cities.
-Magnifique and Magnifique II guests have dinner in a restaurant of their choice.
+Magnifique, Magnifique II, Magnifique III and Zwaantje guests have dinner in a restaurant of their choice.

 Day 7 (Fri):

 Ride along a quiet, poplar-lined canal, passing typical farm houses en route to the North Sea coast.
 Arrive at a 12km sandy beach and visit the dunes of Het Zwin nature reserve.
 Reward yourself with a cool drink in a cafe before heading back to Bruges.